Limousine

-A limousine (/ˈlɪməziːn/ or /lɪmə'ziːn/), or limo (/ˈlɪmoʊ/) for short, is a large, chauffeur-driven luxury vehicle with a partition between the driver compartment and the passenger compartment.

-A very long wheelbase luxury sedan (with more than four doors) driven by a professional driver is called a stretch limousine.
+A limousine (/ˈlɪməziːn/ or /lɪmə'ziːn/), or limo (/ˈlɪmoʊ/) for short, is a large, chauffeur-driven luxury vehicle with a partition between the driver compartment and the passenger compartment which can be operated mechanically by hand or by a button electronically.
+A luxury sedan with a very long wheelbase and driven by a professional driver is called a stretch limousine.

-In some countries, such as the United States, Germany, Canada, and Australia, a limousine service may be any pre-booked hire car with driver, usually but not always a luxury car.
-In particular, airport shuttle services are often called limousine services though they often use minibuses.
+In some countries, such as the United States, United Kingdom, Japan, Italy, Germany, France, the Netherlands, Canada, and Australia, a limousine service may be any pre-booked hire car with a driver, usually, but only sometimes a luxury car.
+In particular, airport shuttle services are often called "limousine services", though they often use minivans or light commercial vehicles.